dcversus/CV/README.md

 Preparing designs for printing/thermal printing.
 Tracing images.
 Designing new logos and simple UI kits.
 Designing layouts and publishing simple websites.
 Started taking part in designing technical structures for larger projects.

-**Education**
+## About

+Experienced Team and Tech Lead with B2G, B2B, B2C experience in small (1-3) and big (~40 devs) teams.
+Participated in development as all roles (design, qa, devops, architecture, fe, be, pm).
+Hiring, adaptation, training and helping grow colleagues.
+Most worked remotely.

+Now I see my point of growth as a Engineering Manager.
+I want to develop teams that are interested in the product and personal growth.
+I want to learn how to do that with best engineering practices.

+In the past was responsible and engaged in the development of MVPs and supporting high load services.
+I have production experience with backend development (nodejs, python, java) and devops (docker, ansible, teamcity, prometheus, jaeger, sentry, selenium, aws).
+As a hobby, I made applications with electron (for desktop) and react native (for mobile).
+Well versed in building design systems (figma, ps) from scratch.
+Web templating from tables to grid on production, I also remember hacks for IE 8 :)

+## Education

 Information Security Bachelors Degree,
 [Rostov State University of Economics](http://int.rsue.ru/)

-**Volunteering**
+## Volunteering

-I work with [uz0](https://uz0.ru) – a project on gathering data and education.
-I gather groups of new developers and educate them on whatever I happen to be good at.
-My main goal is to motivate them to pay it forward on the other projects.
-We get together and develop web projects and games, it’s a lot of fun for all of us!
+I created [uz0](https://uz0.ru) *2014 - now* – a project on gathering knowledge and joint learning.
+I seeking creative people and unite them to working in groups for educational purposes.
+My main goal is to motivate them and push to develop together.
+We love games, development and communication.
+Sharing knowledge and creating internet is fun!

-**Creative outlet**
+## Creative outlet

 Currently developing a sci-fi universe, named [theedgestory](https://theedgestory.ru), that hosts a few visual novels along with gaming experiences.
 I try to bring together people like-minded people, work and play as a team and have a good time with it!